nicolaspaul/Amazon-Website-Clone/README.md

-This is a project of Amazon website clone.
+This is a clone project of Amazon website.
 It is made using HTML and CSS.